Director of TREKK and Principle Investigator

-Her ECHO research program aims to improve the health outcomes of children in Alberta and Canada through application of the best research evidence, as well as exploring factors that shape research implementation.
-Her research program is in the field of knowledge translation (KT) — a field focused on decreasing the gap between what the best available evidence advises that clinicians do and what clinicians actually do in clinical practice.
+Dr. Scott's research program, translating Evidence in Child Health to enhance Outcomes (or ECHO), aims to improve the health outcomes of children in Alberta and Canada through the application of the best research evidence, as well as exploring factors that shape research implementation.
+Her research is in the field of knowledge translation (KT) — a field focused on decreasing the gap between what the best available evidence advises that clinicians do and what clinicians actually do in clinical practice.

 Eddy Lang is an Associate Professor in the Division of Emergency Medicine, Department of Family Medicine at the University of Calgary and holds the position of Senior Researcher with Alberta Health Services.
 He is a member of the Thrombosis Interest Group of Canada where he has contributed to the development of guidelines on anticoagulation-related bleeding management.
 His areas of interest are knowledge translation, evidence-based medicine and operations research.
 Eddy is a member of the GRADE working group and has led the development of GRADE-based clinical practice guidelines in pre-hospital care in the US.
 He is also an award-winning educator having received recognition at both the university, national and international levels.
 He also serves as an associate editor for the Canadian Journal of Emergency Medicine, ACP Journal Club and the International Journal of Emergency Medicine.
 He also writes a monthly column for the Calgary Herald on EBM as it relates to the public.